While the concept of a “skills gap” has been criticized, for many hiring managers the talent shortage is real – very real.

 - Share an example of how you were able to motivate employees or co-workers.

-And here are some sample situational questions:
+And here are some sample situational questions to ask when hiring for potential:

 - Describe a situation where you had to collaborate with a difficult colleague.